VirtusLab/tips/src/assets/tips/dependency-management.md

 This is a very handy approach, esp. if your project needs to depend on the changes in a fork of an open-source project that have not been merged&published in the upstream yet ![](arrow_up)

+## Download a single artifact into the Ivy cache
+### 23 Oct 2020

+(e. g. when IntelliJ complains about missing libraries)

+1. Get a distribution JAR of Apache Ivy (if you have Fedora, `dnf install ivy` will place it at `/usr/share/java/apache-ivy/ivy.jar`)
+2. Use the `-dependency` flag, e. g.:

+   > java -jar ivy.jar -dependency org.scala-lang scala-compiler 2.12.8

+Ivy will complain about missing parts of project definition (duh), but the artifact will be downloaded and stored in the cache!